nolan-meyer1/ThemePark-Application/README.md

 ### - $${\color{lightblue}ParkConnection}$$
 This class handles the fetching of all the parks from the QueueTimes API.

 #### *createURLRequest(T searchItem)*
 This method will still take in a search item, but because of the URL we just want to grab the URL.
 We won't be using the search item for this method, but will will still override it to use the URL we want.

 ### - $${\color{lightblue}RideConnection}$$
+This class extends InternetConnection, and allows us to handle the searchItem as well, but for rides.
+We override the createRequestURL and use getSearchItem in this class to adjust to different data.

 ### - $${\color{lightblue}WeatherConnection}$$
 This class handles the fetching of all the weather information from the OpenWeatherMap(https://openweathermap.org/) API.

 #### *createRequestUrl(String[] latitudeAndLongitude)*
 This method generates the API request URL for retrieving weather data based on geographic coordinates.

 ----------------------------------------------------------------------------

 ## $${\color{lightgreen}GUI}$$

 ### - $${\color{lightblue}Controller}$$
 This class is what will handle all the logic for our GUI.

 #### *fetchParks()*
 This method will fetch the parks using the ParkConnection and ParkParser class.